 About the Fellowship

-The fellowship is open to graduate students enrolled at any North American University.
+This fellowship is open to graduate students enrolled at any North American University.
 Subject matter for the student’s research can deal with any aspect of waterfowl or wetland biology that promises to advance conservation.
+Fellowships will be awarded based upon the following criteria:

 For additional information on this fellowship, download the Graduate Fellowships Background document.